Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 Similarly, as another example of EU legislated flight delay compensation British Airways might operate a flight taking off from New York, but landing in London.
 Because British Airways is an EU regulated airline, and it is landing at an airport in the EU, then EU flight delay compensation legislation is in effect.

-- Codeshared flights – when you book a flight with one operator and the flight is actually provided by another.
-For example, if you booked a New York to London flight with American Airlines but the flight was actually provided by British Airways, then it is British Airways that would be used as the airline for judging the validity of a flight delay claim.
+- Codeshared flights – when you book a flight with one operator-another’s flight is actually provided.
+For example, if you booked a New York to London flight with American Airlines, but British Airways actually provided the flight.
+It is British Airways that would be used as the airline for judging the validity of a flight delay claim.
 When connecting flights are provided by multiple airlines, compensation claims are judged for viability on a case by case basis.

 - Packaged tours – regardless of the fact you may have paid for your air flight as part of a packaged holiday deal, it is the actual airline itself that is liable to pay flight delay compensation, not the tour operator.